PHeonix25/PHeonix25.github.io/_posts/2017-02-27-Behind-the-Scenes-of-the-'Behind-the-Scenes'.md

 image: /assets/headers/2017-02-27-Behind-the-Scenes-of-the-'Behind-the-Scenes'.png
 ---

-I thought it might be interesting to type up what I do to prepare for an event like the ["Behind the Scenes" at Coolblue](cb-bts) - to get you truly "behind the scenes" of the "Behind the Scenes" if you will.
+I thought it might be interesting to type up what I do to prepare for an event like the ["Behind the Scenes" at Coolblue][cb-bts] - to get you truly "behind the scenes" of the "Behind the Scenes" if you will.

 <!--description-->
 ![2017-02-27-Behind-the-Scenes-of-the-'Behind-the-Scenes'](/assets/headers/2017-02-27-Behind-the-Scenes-of-the-'Behind-the-Scenes'.png)